John Spanos

 John Spanos (born 4 January 1961) is an Australian former soccer player who played in the National Soccer League.

+Early life and family

+Spanos was born in Leeds, England.
+His grandfather had emigrated to England from Greece.

 Playing career

 Club career

 Spanos played junior football for Ascot and Morley-Windmills before stints with Sydney City, Heidelberg United, Marconi and Blacktown City in the National Soccer League.

 International career

 Spanos made one appearance for Australia against Indonesia in 1980.